CAT 2017 NEWS

 Satyendra sat for CAT in 2008 and scored 83.9 percentile.
 He took admission in Xavier Institute of Development Action and Studies, Jabalpur.

-He has been in our CAT Toppers List because of his preparation efforts for the exam.
+He has been in our CAT Toppers List because of the efforts he put in CAT preparation.
 His journey of cracking CAT will be an inspiration for many aspirants.

-Start early, Manage your time effectively, Practice & practice a lot, Join a test series and Don't give up!
+Start early, manage your time effectively, practice and practice a lot, join a test series and don't give up!

 Q2.
 What were your strong and weak areas?
 How did you prepare and what special efforts did you put for improving weak areas?

 Easy to list down my strong areas.
 I was doing well in mock papers and test series in the Verbal Ability section, so that went well along with Data Interpretation and Reasoning.

 I wasn't very sure on Quantitative Ability and the only solution which every expert gave was to practice and practice.
 So, through question banks, I spent significant time in practicing those numerical.

 Q3.
 Did you take coaching classes?
 If yes, how they did help in your story?